pdfcpu/pdfcpu/form/form.md

 The focus of this command set is manipulating forms that were created using `pdfcpu create`.

-You are welcome to try them on existing forms and they may even work!
+You are welcome to try the form commands on existing forms and they may even work!

 Issues are expected though so please report back any strange behavior based on using Adobe Reader only.